 For a wonderful little workhorse in the landscape, get your hands on The Blues Little Bluestem (Schizachyrium scoparium The Blues').
 The Blues is a magnificent cultivar, chosen for its steely blue summer and blazing fall color.
 It effortlessly delivers rugged charm with a tidy, erect habit.

 Ornamental Grasses bring welcomed added dimensions as they trace both the sight and sound of the wind.
-Use these soothing small plants near your seating areas or along the length of a path to lend a graceful symmetry.
+Use these soothing small plants near your seating areas or along the length of a path to lending a graceful symmetry.
 Watch and listen as the slightest breeze plays through the fine-textured blades and take a nice, deep breath.

 This colorful plant features delicate foliage in a deep, cool-toned blue borne on rich reddish stems.
 The leaves deepen into a coppery hue for a fall color display that simply glows in the setting sun.
 Purple flowers rise above the canopy and develop into fluffy silvery seed clusters for early winter interest.

-That rich wheat orange color from fall persists to brighten up the dormant winter season—an outstanding ornamental asset.
+That rich wheat orange color from fall persists to brighten up the dormant winter season, an outstanding ornamental asset!
 It's especially attractive when seen poking through a layer of winter snow.

-Leave the pretty grass standing for winter to provide food for birds and cover for quail, turkeys and ground nesting birds.
+Leave the pretty grass standing for winter to provide food for birds and cover for quail, turkeys, and ground-nesting birds.
 You'll love the look.

-This low maintenance ornamental will grow just about anywhere and will tolerate poor soils.
+This low-maintenance ornamental will grow just about anywhere and will tolerate poor soils.
 This all-around star performer is one of the most versatile perennial grasses one can plant.
 Order The Blues today!

-This native American grass was once was the dominant grass across prairies and open woods throughout most of North America.
+This native American grass was once the dominant grass across prairies and open woods throughout most of North America.
 It suits nearly any garden style, from cottage gardens to Zen and modern or contemporary.
 The Blues is truly a classic in the landscape.

 It tolerates everything from heavy clay to rocky, thin and poor soil.
 Use this deep-rooted perennial grass to stabilize a slope and prevent erosion.